JimLynchCodes/capacity-testing-sieve-stack/README.md

 Functions:

-- send_through_sieve_stack: Takes a list of one or more CapacityTestDataPoints and returns an _option_ type of either None (when none of the inputs data points are usable) or _some_ containing the usable data points.
+- send_through_sieve_stack: Takes a collection of one or more CapacityTestDataPoints and returns the subset of data points that should be used for the capacity performance ratio tests.

 <br/>